Elyas-byte/nvtc-timetable/README.md

-# NVTC Timetable
+## NVTC Timetable

-## What is this?

 This repository provides a comprehensive tool for viewing your class schedule.

 **If your class is not listed:**

-Adding a new class to the timetable involves a few steps.
-Please follow these instructions to contribute:
+Adding timetables for every class can be time-consuming.
+To make the process more efficient, we encourage community contributions.

+**To add your class's timetable:**

 1. **Fork the repository:** Create a copy of the repository under your GitHub account.
 2. **Analyze the code:** Examine the existing code to understand how timetables are structured and displayed.